karthik-siru/practice-simple/README.md

 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.

 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.

-Example 1:

-    Input: prices = [7,1,5,3,6,4]
-    Output: 5
-    Explanation: Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
-    Note that buying on day 2 and selling on day 1 is not allowed because you must buy before you sell.

-Example 2:

-    Input: prices = [7,6,4,3,1]
-    Output: 0
-    Explanation: In this case, no transactions are done and the max profit = 0.

-Constraints:

-    1 <= prices.length <= 105
-    0 <= prices[i] <= 104

 <a href = "https://github.com/karthik-siru/practice-simple/blob/main/buy_and_sell_stocks.py" > Solution </a>